EXPLAINER: Why airlines fear 5G will upend travel this week - NewsBreak

 EXPLAINER: Why airlines fear 5G will upend travel this week

-AT&T said Tuesday it would delay turning on new cell towers around runways at some airports — it did not say how many — and work with federal regulators to settle the dispute.
+The airline industry is raising the stakes in a showdown with AT&T and Verizon over plans to launch new 5G wireless service this week, warning that thousands of flights could be grounded or delayed if the rollout takes place near major airports.

-Verizon said it will launch its new 5G network but added, “we have voluntarily decided to limit our 5G network around airports.”
+CEOs of the nation’s largest airlines say that interference from the wireless service on a key instrument on planes is worse than they originally thought.

-The moves came after the airline industry raised the stakes in a showdown with AT&T and Verizon over plans to launch 5G wireless service this week, warning that thousands of flights could be grounded or delayed if the rollout takes place near major airports.
+AT&T and Verizon plan to activate their new 5G wireless service Wednesday after two previous delays from the original plan for an early December rollout.

 Here is a rundown of the issue from The Associated Press.